FormidableLabs/chai-jq/README.md

-*Browser Note*: Explicit CSS properties are sometimes not matched (in contrast to Node.js), so the plugin performs an extra check against explicity `style` properties for a match.
+*Browser Note*: Explicit CSS properties are sometimes not matched (in contrast to Node.js), so the plugin performs an extra check against explicit `style` properties for a match.
 May still have other wonky corner cases.

 ```js